perfact/zodbsync/CONTEXT.md

 ## Custom Layer

-The fallback layer with `ident=None` and `workdir=base_dir`.
+The fallback layer with `ident=""` and `workdir=base_dir`.
 Always present as the topmost layer.
 Used when no named layer can be determined for an object.

 ## Named Layer